 - Being overly canted at the lope

-Below is a video from AQHA which describes the movement desired in a western pleasure horse at the walk, jog, and lope gaits.
+- AQHA video describing the movement desired in a western pleasure horse at the walk, jog, and lope gaits.